 Maybe dumb people don't 'not care,' but they're just not as capable of learning, and lack to means of acquiring the necessary facilitation to expand their minds.
 Or, maybe you're right and they don't care.
 I think, as the years go on, I've come to believe that intelligence levels and opportunities are a lot more situational than I'd once thought.
 But yes, the desire, the motivation is a key factor in anything.
 The Excretory System - Human Body FREE Presentations in PowerPoint format, Free Interactives and Games.
 Video for Kids - Free - Science for Kids.
 Excellent! online lessons-High School Education Resource.
 Experiments (ABC Science)

 Our database is designed to provide teachers and students with easy access to our model-based activities.
 The activities are derived largely, but not entirely, from projects of the Concord Consortium sponsored by the National Science Foundation (NSF).
 The models are primarily of interactions of atoms and molecules, or rule-based genetics.
-All activities are accompanied by: colored icons to indicate degree of support technological requirements links to concepts and disciplines links to standards links to some textbooks Activities can be accessed by typing an activity number in the field Jump to Activity at top right.
-Note: This database is in development.
-Electronic Circuit Theory.
+All activities are accompanied by: Electronic Circuit Theory.
 Science Clarified.